FlowCommunications/Bitwiser/README.md

 Example usage with ORM (eg. Laravel Eloquent) for persisitence
 --------------
-The end goal is to persist the integer value to a database column while maintaining a clean OO method of managing with the value.
+The end goal is to persist the integer value to a database column while maintaining a clean OO method of updating the value.

 ```
 :::php